Naser al-Din Shah's slide: Association with Fath-Ali Shah Qajar

-The slide was described by Edward Granville Brown in his account of Negaristan Palace in Teheran:
+The slide was described by Edward Granville Brown in his account of Negaristan Palace in Tehran:

 a beautiful marble bath [is] furnished with a long smooth glissoire, called by the Persians sursurak ("the slide"), which descends from above to the very edge of the bath.
 Down this slope the numerous ladies of Fath-'Ali Shah's harem used to slide into the arms of their lord, who was waiting below to receive them.

 The story circulated that the Shah lay on his back awaiting each of his many concubines.
 Ervand Abrahamian writes that according to legend, "Fath'ali did so every day naked so that his wives would slide down naked over him."